AVAuco/ssd_people/README.md

 Performance
 ------
-Both the upper-body and head detectors use a 512x512 input size, favoring precision over speed.
+Both the upper-body and head detectors have a 512x512 input size, favoring precision over speed.
 Nonetheless, these models run at an average of 35 Hz on a NVIDIA GTX 1080, allowing real time detections.

 Citation
 ------